Valerie-Gtrz/portfolioWebPage/README.md

 # Valerie Gutierrez

 ## About this site
 Hello my name is Valerie Gutierrez.
-I am a student new to software devlopment and web design.
+I am a software developer and web designer.
 I am absolutely loving Thinkful and am excited to be learning this awesome skill!
-This website will tell you a little bit about me, showcase some important projects and how to get in touch with me.
+This website will tell you a little bit about me, showcase some important projects and tells you how to get in touch with me.
 ## Screenshots
 ### Top of web portfolio page
 ![image](https://64.media.tumblr.com/0370e8f1c411054a3dede65f796a4d64/36b1720916eb577f-28/s1280x1920/4683d0c46f754a7f162bda8ea09c358b2e19a250.png)